 And even if there were, bringing court-admissible evidence to support a lawsuit would be extremely difficult (provided that you are not the victim of a very simple click fraud attack, which is very often not the case.)

 So you might want to change the question from "is click fraud illegal" to "what can I do about it"?

 What is there left to do, more specifically?

 Prevention.
 It’s the only sane, measurable, and legit way to stay away from click fraud (and all the monetary loss that comes with it).

-At ClickGUARD, we use advanced post-click forensics to help our customers spot unusual behavior on their Google Ads campaigns, so they can create automated rules that block bad clicks – and protect you from wasting precious PPC budget on traffic sources that will never bring in the ROI you need.
+At ClickGUARD, we have created an advanced, automated system to help our customers block unusual behavior on their Google Ads campaigns, so they can create automated rules that block bad clicks – and protect you from wasting precious PPC budget on traffic sources that will never bring in the ROI you need.